sketchplugins/plugin-directory/README.md

 - [Icondrop](https://github.com/iconscout/icondrop), by Iconscout: Get access to 300,000+ icons right into Sketch App
 - [IconFlower](https://medium.com/sketch-app-sources/sketch-app-plugin-iconflower-8fc84eef53d6), by Avadh: Arrange icons, images and shapes in Phyllotaxis ( leaf arrangement) patterns.
 Leaf arrangement pattern in a sunflower, for example.
 - [Iconify](https://github.com/iconify/iconify-sketch), by Vjacheslav Trushkin: Iconify integration.
 Import MDI, FontAwesome, Jam, EmojiOne and many other icons to Sketch document.
+- [ImageCodeExporter](https://github.com/funfungo/ImageCodeExporter), by funfungo: A Plugin that export your sketch layer for code usage
 - [ImageExtractorSketch](https://github.com/mendyismyname/imageextractorsketch), by Mendy Seldowitz: Extract background fill image in Sketch
 - [ImageOptim Sketch Plugin](https://github.com/imageoptim/sketch-plugin), by ImageOptim: ImageOptim plugin for the Sketch app
 - [Images Reinvented](https://github.com/roydigerhund/images-reinvented), by Matthias Martin: A better way to use images in Sketch.